karreiro/karreiro.github.io/_posts/2018-04-22-como-configurar-o-drools-workbench-e-o-kie-server-num-mesmo-wildfly.md

 ---

-> [1] Drools Workbench is is a full featured web application for the visual composition of custom business rules and processes.
+> [1] Drools Workbench is a full featured web application for the visual composition of custom business rules and processes.
 > <br />Source: https://docs.jboss.org/drools/release/latest/drools-docs/html_single/#_welcome

 > [2] The Kie Server is a modular, standalone server component that can be used to instantiate and execute rules and processes.
 It exposes this functionality via REST, JMS and Java interfaces to client application.
 It also provides seamless integration with the Kie Workbench.